supervisely-ecosystem/ui-widgets-demos/layouts and containers/005_flexbox/README.md

 ## Introduction

-**`Flexbox`** widget in Supervisely is a widget that enables users to arrange other widgets in a flexible and responsive grid layout.
+**`Flexbox`** widget in Supervisely is a widget that enables users to arrange other widgets in a flexible and responsive layout.
 Users can customize the layout by setting the gap between widgets and aligning them to the center.
 With the `Flexbox` widget, users can easily create dynamic and adaptable layouts that can be optimized for different devices and screen sizes

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/widgets/layouts-and-containers/flexbox)